hrishikesh-st/AutoPan/README.md

 ### *RBE549: Computer Vision - [Worcester Polytechnic Institute](https://www.wpi.edu/), Spring 2024*

 ## Project Guidelines:
 The project is divided into two phases.
-The first phase is to implement a classical image stitchinh pipeline.
+The first phase is to implement a classical image stitching pipeline.
 The second phase is to implement a deep learning-based image stitching pipeline.
 Details of the project can be found [here](https://rbe549.github.io/spring2024/proj/p1/).

 ## Phase 1: Traditional Approach